 Sounds like a nice thing to have, but why should your business pay for something like this?

-.
+It’s simple.
+Investing in health and wellbeing is likely to be the most significant factor that will influence the quality of work, productivity, attendance and retention of your staff.
 Studies have shown that EAPs deliver enormous benefits to businesses including reduced turnover, absenteeism and higher employee productivity.
 An effective EAP will also reduce business’ exposure to risk, particularly when it comes to costly work cover claims.

 I often hear from my clients, many of whom are small to medium (SME) business owners, that they haven’t invested in an EAP for their business as it all sounds too hard, too big or too expensive.
 You might say it’s almost fair enough.
 But doing nothing is not only unfair on employees – it’s risky business.
 Employees need to feel that they can access a range of support and advice services without the worry of being looked at negatively by their managers.
 Employers need to walk the talk here – show employees that you value their wellbeing and they will thank you by working hard, sticking around and generally just loving their job!